by Todd Thuss

 Tamper-Resistant Receptacles

-Tamper Resistant (TR) receptacles help protect children from electrical shock by preventing them from sticking things in the receptacle holes.
-All receptacles in the home, garage, and outbuildings must now be tamper resistant.
+Tamper-resistant (TR) receptacles help protect children from electrical shock by preventing them from sticking things in the receptacle holes.
+All receptacles in the home, garage, and outbuildings must now be tamper-resistant.
 A TRR is a type of electrical outlet that requires double-prong entry in order for a plug to enter.
 These devices were designed to prevent the accidental insertion of hairpins, keys, knives, paper clips, nails, screws, and other small objects, which can pose an electrical shock hazard.
 Home inspectors and homeowners can identify these outlets by looking for the letters “TR” or the words “tamper-resistant” imprinted on the receptacle’s surface, which means that they’re tamper-resistant and have been tested to sustain periods of extended use and some forms of physical damage.
 TRRs are required for all receptacles below 5 1/2 feet above the floor.
-Exceptions exist for receptacles within dedicated space for an appliance that, in normal use, isn’t easily moved from one place to another or is part of a luminaire or appliance.
+Exceptions exist for receptacles within a dedicated space for an appliance that, in normal use, isn’t easily moved from one place to another or is part of a luminaire or appliance.

 Surge Protection

-All dwelling unit services must be protected with surge protection.
+All dwelling unit services must now be protected with surge protection.
 Surge protection protects the electrical system against overvoltage conditions, such as from a lightning strike.
 Surge protection helps reduce damage to electrical components and devices and subsequent damage to the structure from fire.
 You are not required to add surge protection unless you’re required to replace the electrical panel during the course of a home remodel.
-However, many people voluntarily chose to have surge protection added.
-It’s not particularly expensive and can pay for itself many times over in the event of lightning strike or other damage to the power grid.
+However, many people voluntarily choose to have surge protection added.
+It’s not particularly expensive and can pay for itself many times over in the event of a lightning strike or other damage to the power grid.

 Emergency Disconnect

-A means of disconnecting electric from the home must be available in a readily-accessible location outside the home.
-As with the other items above, you are not required to implement this unless you’re required to replace major electrical components such as the service panel during the course of a home remodel.
+A means of disconnecting electric from the home must be available in a readily accessible location outside the home.
+As with the other items above, you are not required to implement this unless you’re required to replace major electrical components, such as the service panel, during the course of a home remodel.